erogenousbeef-zz/BigReactors/Roadmap.md

 Known Bugs
 ----------
 - When a wire burns out, it does not disconnect the power tap
+- Reactors do not properly recognize fuel rods as acceptable for the interior when assembling
+- Reactor glass breaks instead of dropping a block
+- Client-side reactors need a TickHandler

 TODO - Pre-Alpha
 ----------------